Winlink Express Forms Library

 Note: A third party add-on for Firefox called Lazarus, will let you save form data so that you fill it in as you go, or modify data on an already sent form.
 It will overwrite the new date and time with the previous saved, so change if needed.

-The HTML forms library is also available via Winlink catalog system, for access by radio.
-These form zip files are from 6K to 12K in size.
+The HTML forms library is also available via the Winlink catalog system, for access by radio.
 Look for WL2K_Forms in your radio catalog listings.
 The purpose is to allow a radio only station, (sans Internet), that does not have the latest "auto loaded templates", and needs a specific form can still obtain.